MuscleGeek/Sarthak/2019/may/swagshop/writeup.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 42.42 seconds
 ```
-We have port 80 opened let's see what we got there ...
+We have port 80 opened let's see what we got there ...<br>
 ![](Selection_007.png)